 The accompanying condensed consolidated financial statements of the Company include the condensed consolidated financial statements of BBX Capital and its subsidiaries, including BBX Capital Real Estate, BBX Sweet Holdings, and Renin.
-Due to the deconsolidation of IT'SUGAR in September 2020 as a result of its bankruptcy filings and the Company's reconsolidation of IT'SUGAR's subsequent to its emergence from bankruptcy in June 2021 as discussed above, the Company's condensed consolidated statement of operations and comprehensive income, condensed consolidated statement of changes in equity, and condensed consolidated statement of operations of IT'SUGAR, while the Company's condensed consolidated statement of operations and comprehensive income, condensed consolidated statement of changes in equity, and condensed consolidated statement of cash flows for the three months and six months ended June 30, 2022 include the operations of IT'SUGAR.
+Due to the deconsolidation of IT'SUGAR in September 2020 as a result of its bankruptcy filings and the Company's reconsolidation of IT'SUGAR's subsequent to its emergence from bankruptcy in June 2021 as discussed above, the Company's condensed consolidated statement of operations and comprehensive income, condensed consolidated statement of changes in equity, and condensed consolidated statement of operations of IT'SUGAR, while the Company's condensed consolidated statement of operations and comprehensive income, condensed consolidated statement of cash flows from January 1, 2021 to June 17, 2021 do not include the operations of IT'SUGAR, while the Company's condensed consolidated statement of operations and comprehensive income, condensed consolidated statement of cash flows for the three months and six months ended June 30, 2022 include the operations of IT'SUGAR.
 The Company's statements of financial condition include IT'SUGAR's assets and liabilities as of June 30, 2022 and December 31, 2021.